A variety of learning experiences

 4. Students claiming illness, accidents or compassionate reasons for absence from learning experiences must contact the instructor concerned as soon as possible.

 5. Students may be required to supply a medical professional certificate to substantiate claims of illness.
-A student who must be absent from a practicum experience is responsible for notifying the agency and/or instructor at least one hour prior to the scheduled time for the experience to begin.

 .